There are many paid survey opportunities out there, but not all of them are worth your time.

 The more surveys you take the better you will become at answering them.

 Keep practicing to get good!
 It’s normal to make mistakes when starting out but don’t give up!
-Like any other skill, it takes time and patience before becoming proficient.
+Like any other skill, it takes time and patience before become proficient.

 One of the most common errors is disqualification from a survey because of an incorrect answer or not reading the instructions correctly so please read carefully and try re-taking if disqualified.